usood/singularity/README.md

 ## Meteor Material Blog

 This is boilerplate Meteor Material blog designed for anyone to start their own blog.
 This is still in a work in progress and contributions are welcome.
+You can see an example at http://material-blog.meteor.com/

 ## Features